-libnfc is the first libre low level NFC SDK and Programmers API released under the GNU Lesser General Public License.
+libnfc is the first libre low-level NFC SDK and Programmers API released under the GNU Lesser General Public License.
 It provides complete transparency and royalty-free use for everyone.
 The library currently supports modulations for ISO/IEC 14443 A and B, FeliCa, Jewel/Topaz tags and Data Exchange Protocol (P2P) as target and as initiator.
-For more information, you can refer to this page.
+For more information, please refer to this page.

 The following tutorial demonstrates how to use libnfc on Raspberry Pi to drive ITEAD PN532 module with the SPI bus.